hayekw/acegf-ietf-draft/draft-wang-acegf-protocol-00.md

 This section describes operational aspects of deploying and managing Atomic Cryptographic Entities (ACEs) using the ACE-GF framework.
-It focuses on lifecycle management, authorization updates, revocation semantics, and deployment considerations.
+It focuses on lifecycle management, authorization updates, identity unreachability semantics, and deployment considerations.
 This section is informational and does not introduce new protocol requirements beyond those specified elsewhere in this document.

 One of the primary advantages of the ACE-GF framework is its ability to manage the full identity lifecycle without requiring changes to the underlying Root Entropy Value (REV).
-Authorization material may be updated or revoked independently, while derived cryptographic identifiers remain stable as long as the REV remains reachable.
+Authorization material may be updated or rendered unavailable independently, while derived cryptographic identifiers remain stable as long as the REV remains reachable.

+### Sealed Artifact Persistence and Mobility

+The Sealed Artifact (SA) is a persistent, encrypted authorization artifact, not a cryptographic root.
+Possession of an SA alone does not enable identity reconstruction without the corresponding Authorization Credential.

+Because the SA contains no plaintext secret material and reveals no information about the Root Entropy Value (REV), it MAY be stored, replicated, and transported using untrusted storage mechanisms, including public cloud storage or distributed content-addressable systems.

+Loss of all copies of the SA renders the identity cryptographically unreachable.
+Applications SHOULD treat the SA as durable authorization metadata and apply backup and redundancy strategies appropriate to their threat model.

 ## Stateless Credential Rotation